jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 1.11.2 Chipset DMA

 The Amiga chipset accesses the chipset RAM via direct memory access.
 The chipset accesses SDRAM as a 16 bit port.
-Because the chipset SDRAM is a 32 bit, the chipset data access is directed to either the low word or high word of the 32 bit SDRAM by considering the Agnus DRA0 address signal.
+Because the chipset SDRAM is a 32 bit, the chipset data access is directed to either the low word or high word of the 32 bit SDRAM by considering the Agnus DRA0 address signal. **In order to work correctly with the chipset timings, <ins>the RAM controller must adhear to MC68000 timings</ins>**.
 The process is as follows:

 1) The chipset asserts DMAL to request direct memory access (DMA).
 2) Agnus asserts _DBR to indicate a chipset DMA cycle is in progress.